-DuomoThe Duomo is a Romanesque construction enlarged in the 13th-14th Century whose façade was later remodeled (19th Century).
-The belltower from the 1213 was remade in 1700-1800.
-Inside, works by Giovanni della Robbia, Bicci di Lorenzo, Mino da Fiesole and the Salutati Chapel with frescoes by Cosimo Rosseli.
+Fiesole’s main cathedral is a Romanesque structure that was enlarged in the 13th and 14th centuries, though the façade and bell tower (dating to 1213) were both remodeled in the 19th century.
+Inside, works by Giovanni della Robbia, Bicci di Lorenzo and Mino da Fiesole adorn the church, not to mention the Salutati Chapel vaunting frescoes by Cosimo Rosseli.

 In an enchanting setting and mysterious atmosphere, you’ll find a Roman theater of the Imperial era vaunting seats for over 3000 spectators.
 The area also includes thermae (bath complexes), a Roman temple and a stretch of Etruscan walls.